Beyond Tunnel Vision

 From Baby Steps to Rising Up

 Project Curiosity is just the beginning.
-After two weeks of expanding your mind, you'll be ready for the next stage: learning how to rise to the top with your newly integrating mind.
-The full leap into the Neothink Mentality—the mentality of all great super achievers—awaits.
+After two weeks of expanding your mind, you’ll be ready for the next stage: learning how to focus on impact profits with your newly integrating mind.
+The full leap into the Neothink Mentality awaits.

 Frequently Asked Questions